 All classes of preferred stock are redeemable by the holder on or after August 1, 2008.
 Series E ranks senior to all other classes of stock and may be redeemed at 1.63 times its original purchase price plus all declared but unpaid dividends.
 The aggregate redemption value for the Series A-D shares is equal to the Cap Amount.
-In the event that any series of preferred stock is converted into common stock prior to redemption, the aggregate redemption value of the redemption date for each series of preferred stock as adjusted by a formula set forth in the certificate of incorporation.
-Upon the initiation of the Cap Amount, the carrying values of Series A, Series B, Series C and Series C-1 were in excess of their individual redemption value.
+In the event that any series of preferred stock is converted into common stock prior to redemption, the aggregate redemption value of the remaining series of preferred stock remains equal to the Cap Amount.
+The redemption value for the Series A-D shares is equal to the liquidation preference in effect on the redemption date for each series of preferred stock as adjusted by a formula set forth in the certificate of incorporation.
+Upon the initiation of the Cap Amount, the carrying values of Series A, Series B, Series C and Series C-1 were in excess of their individual redemption values.
+The carrying value of Series D was below its individual redemption value.
 The differences between the carrying value of each series of preferred stock and its respective redemption value (as adjusted for the Cap Amount for Series A-D) is being accreted as preferred stock dividends using the interest method over the period to the redemption date.
 Such accretion amounted to \$2.1 million, \$2.6 million and \$3.2 million for the years ended December 31, 2004, 2005 and 2006, respectively, and \$742,000 and \$885,000 for the three months ended March 31, 2006 and 2007, respectively.